charlesdwmorrison/L6/README.md

         }
     }

-A script object is passed to a user controller class, whcih launches threads.
+A script object is passed to a user controller class, which launches threads (in the form of C# tasks).
 "AddUsersByRampUp()" takes any script, then launches a new instance of it every X number of seconds:

         public async Task AddUsersByRampUp(Script script = null, int newUserEvery = 2000, int maxUsers = 2, long testDurationSecs = 360)
         {